babylonchain/btc-staker/docs/stakerd/stakerd-config.md

 #### 1. Create a Babylon keyring with funds

-The `stakerd` daemon requires a keyring with loaded funds to pay for the transactions.
+The `stakerd` daemon requires a keyring with loaded Babylon tokens to pay for the transactions.
 Follow this guide [Getting Testnet Tokens](https://docs.babylonchain.io/docs/user-guides/btc-timestamping-testnet/getting-funds) to create a keyring and request funds.